Garmundo/Extended-unit-arsenal/README.md

 5 new campaign maps.

+-new resources for higher tier weapons and units-
+3 new turrets

 (if you want to play around with the units in sandbox I recommend increasing unit production speed in custom settings or downloading infinitodustry and using the